zalo/Threadweaver/README.md

 # Contact
 Contact me here via a Github Issue; make sure to assign the issue to me or call out my name.

-# Issues
- - Threads stick around forever; admins have to delete or prune them

-# Todo
-  - Archive old Threads to a `Thread Archive` channel when there has been no activity for a day or two